Wills, Trusts & Probate

 Frequently Asked Questions About Irrevocable Trusts

-What is the main difference between revocable and irrevocable trusts?
+What is the main difference between a revocable trust and an irrevocable trust?